Virtual-Universe/Virtual-Universe-Release/README.md

 *To compile Virtual Universe, look at the Compiling.txt in the Docs folder for more information*

 *NOTE: For Windows 7 and 8, when compiling, you may see some warnings indicating that the core library does not match what is specified.
-This is an issue with how Microsoft provides the Net 4.5 packages and can be safely ignored as Windows will actually use the correct library when WhiteCore is run *
+This is an issue with how Microsoft provides the Net 4.5 packages and can be safely ignored as Windows will actually use the correct library when Virtual Universe is run *

 ## Virtual Universe Configuration